jagenjo/rendeer.js/guides/README.md

 Although not mandatory I recommend to also include Canvas2DToWebGL.js, a library that helps using the Canvas2D API inside WebGL, something useful if you want to skip using the DOM.

+I recommend checking the [vector and matrices guide](vector_and_matrices.md) to learn how to  use gl-matrix propertly.

+Also check [litegl guides](https://github.com/jagenjo/litegl.js/tree/master/guides) to learn how to access controls, meshes, textures, etc.

 ### The WebGL context

 Rendeer requires that you pass an existing WebGL Context when creating the renderer (```RD.Renderer```), to create the context you must use LiteGL, you cannot pass another WebGL Context created by another library as Rendeer relies on functions of LiteGL.